-6 Ways the World is Ready for Connected Packaging
+6 Ways Consumers are Ready for Connected Packaging Solutions

 “The most profound technologies are those that disappear.
 They weave themselves into the fabric of everyday life until they are indistinguishable from it.”
-This quote from the late Mark Weiser, considered to be the father of ubiquitous computing, perfectly describes connected packaging’s potential.
+This quote from the late Mark Weiser, considered to be the father of ubiquitous computing, perfectly describes the potential of connected packaging solutions.

 Customer-centric product innovation holds the key to creating and sustaining long-lasting value.
 When companies focus on solving customer problems, they earn greater brand loyalty and broader market share.
 That's why every consumer product manufacturer across industry segments strives to optimize customer experiences, where they can showcase true differentiation.

 The ability to elevate the consumer experience is especially important in today’s digitally saturated world.
 While consumer packaged goods (CPG) companies have historically made major R&D investments in their brick & mortar strategy, today’s consumer landscape has turned the world of packaging upside down.
-Buying decisions and customer loyalty are motivated more by convenience, value, and search rankings than by which product has a more compelling look and feel or boasts more bells and whistles.
+Buying decisions and customer loyalty are motivated more by convenience, value and search rankings than by which product has a more compelling look and feel or boasts more bells and whistles.

 From social media to smart homes, consumers are rapidly moving towards digital platforms that influence how they buy and use products.
-Therefore, FMCG brands need to take the opportunities that are offered by digital tools, the Internet of Things (IoT) and connected devices in order to a) create better, transformational experiences for their consumers; b) to achieve a more direct connection with consumers; and c) to understand more clearly how consumers use their products.
-The customer acquisition funnel looks very different than it did three years ago, but FMCGs are lagging behind consumers and their adoption of digital tools.
+Therefore, CPG brands need to take the opportunities that are offered by digital tools, the Internet of Things (IoT) and connected devices in order to a) create better, transformational experiences for their consumers; b) to achieve a more direct connection with consumers; and c) to understand more clearly how consumers use their products.
+The customer acquisition funnel looks very different than it did three years ago, but CPGs are lagging behind consumers and their adoption of digital tools.

 To better understand where consumers stand in this digital landscape, Jabil conducted a survey of more than 1,000 U.S. consumers responsible for purchasing a significant portion of their household staple goods.
 This second annual survey repeated questions from last year to analyze trends and changes.
 The original survey was developed in partnership with Dimensional Research.
 Download the full survey report.